 Given my own love for my grandmother, the love between Moana and her Gramma Tala in the film Moana also deeply touched my heart.

 I grew up in a house with Grandma, in the same house that she raised my mom and her siblings.
 There were a lot of memories in that house, a lot of dreams, a lot of happiness, but also sadness.
 I grew up in that house but my mom and Grandma also died in that house.
 Grandma and I were very attentive to each other, always calling each other and spending many weekends together.
 When she was ill I helped with her caregiving, and although I was not her primary caregiver, I was the one she relied on for comfort.
-At the same time, she wanted to protect me from the fact that she was dying.
+At the same time, even though I was not a child, she wanted to protect me from the fact that she was dying.

 From the time I was a child, I was in awe of Grandma and her elegance.
 I loved her sense of fashion.
 She had a wonderful way of putting together colors and fabrics and styles.
 I still have some of her clothing and jewelry.
 In fact, some of the best shopping I ever did was in her closets and drawers.
 On a couple of occasions, I was stopped by saleswomen at boutiques because they remembered that before I made a purchase, I called my grandmother for her opinion on an outfit that I was considering.
-They said they’d never met anyone who called her grandmother.
+They said they’d never met anyone who called her grandmother for fashion advice.
 If they knew her, they would have, too.
 She really had great style.
 To this day, when I’m feeling lazy about dressing up or putting on make-up- it happens rarely, but it happens!- I hear her warning me that I never know who I am going to meet and I should always look my best.
 Clearly, she was hoping for a nice, Jewish Prince Charming.
 My fairytale was not quite exactly her idea of the “tale as old as time,” but Grandma always seemed to understand that I danced to my own beat.
 Sometimes we frustrated each other, particularly when I challenged her ideas of an ideal life.
 But, we had a special bond and an unconditional love for each other.
 And, I know that she would have loved Ben.